darkconsole/avorion-turret-editor/README.md

    trigger mechanism.
 Hover over each button, the tooltip tells you what will happen.
 Clicking one of these buttons will consume the turrets in the scrap bin and upgrade the selected turret.

+   Stats which are already maxed out, or do not apply to the selected turret, will be greyed out.

 4) You can add targeting and change the colour of the weapon for money.
 If you if you are just doing targeting and colour, you do not need to add any